dojo/docs/dojox/calendar.rst

     }
   });

-The calendar is not changing the data item so it use the options to pass the temporary identifier.
+The calendar is not changing the data item so it uses the options to pass the temporary identifier.

 Calendar events
 ===============